v-bliznyukov/CV/README.md

 Client and server codes for a calculator that can handle multiple clients via UDP
 # TCP over UDP
 Image transfer algorithm, which implements TCP connection features on top of existing UDP connection
+# A TCP Client-Server Game
+A number guessing game implemented with TCP protocol and multithreading